The term ‘employee turnover’ refers to the number of people who leave an organisation to be replaced by new staff over some time.

 Check-in with your employees, encourage people to speak-up, but don’t just wait for them to come to you.

-In an open, transparent and supportive culture, employees will be able to thrive, especially when they are regularly presented with new opportunities, responsibilities, and challenges.
+Employees can thrive in an open, transparent and supportive culture, especially when regularly presented with new opportunities, responsibilities, and challenges.
 A place where people feel good is a place where they’ll want to stay.

 Focus on making your workplace that place for them, and you’ll have a happy and thriving team that never wants to leave!